Instant view: U.S. payrolls better than expected, as markets look to coronavirus impact

 (Reuters) - U.S. employers maintained a robust pace of hiring in February, giving the economy a strong boost as it confronts the coronavirus outbreak that has stoked financial market fears of a recession and prompted an emergency interest rate cut from the Federal Reserve.

-KEY POINTS: U.S. February employment data for February came in well above expectations, with the U.S. economy creating 273,000 jobs in the month compared to an analyst forecast of 175,000.
+U.S. February employment data for February came in well above expectations, with the U.S. economy creating 273,000 jobs in the month compared to an analyst forecast of 175,000.
 Market participants remain focused on the risks from a coronavirus outbreak that has accelerated around the world in recent weeks.
-Stock futures, Treasury yields and the dollar all remain solidly lower.
+Stocks, Treasury yields and the dollar all remain solidly lower.

 RUSSELL PRICE, CHIEF ECONOMIST, AMERIPRISE FINANCIAL SERVICES INC, TROY, MICHIGAN